u-root/u-root/README.md

 ip command for that case.
 In qemu: ip addr add 10.0.2.15/8 dev eth0 ip link set dev eth0 up

+Or, on newer linux kernels (> 4.x) boot with ip=dhcp in the command line.

 There's also a dhcp command.